Canon 5D Mark II vs Nikon D3

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - Longer lasting: Gets more shots (4300 versus 850) out of a single battery charge.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been on the market for longer (launched in August 2007).

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (6 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3 comes out slightly ahead of the 5D Mark II (8 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 5D Mark II vs Nikon D3